-If you’re still looking for a therapist and wondering how to find a good therapist to get the most out of your sessions, there are several options for you to consider.
+If you’re still looking for a therapist and wondering how to find a good one and get the most out of your sessions, there are several options for you to consider.
 It’s helpful to know what you’re looking for in a therapist before you get started.
 It’s important for you to feel comfortable with your therapist so you’ll be able to open up during your sessions.

-If you have health insurance, you can check with the company to see if they have therapists that are covered by your plan.
+If you have health insurance, you can check with the company to see if they have counselors that are covered by your plan.
 You can also ask friends and family for recommendations if they’ve attended therapy before.
-You can also search online for a therapist either in your local area or for an online therapist like those at BetterHelp.
+You can also search online for a counselor either in your local area or for an online counselor like those at BetterHelp.
 You may access online therapy from the comfort and privacy of your own home.

 Don’t be afraid to get your questions answered prior to your first session.
 Remember, your comfort level is important as you move forward with therapy sessions.
-While it’s normal for it to take a few sessions to get comfortable with your therapist, if you feel that you’re not seeing the results you were looking for, don’t be afraid to address it with your therapist.
+While it’s normal for it to take a few sessions to get comfortable with your counselor, if you feel that you’re not seeing the results you were looking for, don’t be afraid to say so to the counselor.
 They can talk through the issues with you and you can always find a new therapist if you need it.
-The important thing is that you get the most out of your therapy sessions.